geovannyAvelar/mapserver-wrapper/README.md

 # MapServer Wrapper

 This repository contains a simple wrapper for MapServer, allowing cache of WMS tiles on disk.
-It is completely written in Go.
+It is completely written in Go 1.19.

 ## Build instructions